CaptainDuck/AdvancedRules/README.md

 # AdvancedRules
 The only fully-featured rules plugin you'll every need.
 (WIP).

+##This plugin is only for PocketMine (MCPE) and third party softwares like [Genisys](https://github.com/iTXTech/Genisys) and/or [ImagicalMine](https://github.com/ImagicalMine/ImagicalMine).

 > This plugin is Work in Progress (WIP) It means that it is In-Dev, Doesn't work, Limited Features, and Much Errors.